 DMT vs. Ayahuasca

-DMT is the main hallucinogenic in ayahuasca.
-However, DMT can also be synthesized in a laboratory as a white crystalline powder.
+The main difference between DMT and ayahuasca is that DMT (the active ingredient in ayahuasca) can be synthesized outside of the ayahuasca plant.
+DMT is the main psychoactive drug in ayahuasca.
+And DMT can also be produced in a laboratory as a white crystalline powder.
 Subsequently, users snort the powder, smoke it in a pipe, or inject it.

-Moreover, ayahuasca results in much longer trips than the synthetic form of DMT and creates a number of physical effects, such as nausea and vomiting, that users do not often experience when smoking synthetic DMT.
+Moreover, ayahuasca results in much longer trips than the synthetic form of DMT.
+And it creates a number of physical effects, such as nausea and vomiting, that users do not often experience when smoking synthetic DMT.

 However, the long-term effects of an ayahuasca trip can be deeply disturbing.
 Therefore, users may require therapy in order to address the fear, confusion, and disorientation associated with visual disturbances or other consequences.